eignnx/rellog/syntax-ideas.md

 A space could be inserted between the two, but often you don't want an extra space to appear in your output.

-To solve this, insert an empty Relational Context between the two rules:
+To solve this, insert an empty `relational context` between the two rules:

 ```ruby
 "[rule1][rule1_arg1]{}[rule2][rule2_arg2]"